There is no set size for choko, and there are many variations.

 Choko is a good size for serving bite-sized sweets such as ice cream and fruit.

-It's also great to use as containers for mini sweets at buffet-style home parties.
+containers for mini sweets at buffet-style home parties.

 Use as accessory case